btcpayserver/btcpayserver-doc/FAQ/FAQ-ServerSettings.md

 . ./btcpay-setup.sh -i
 ```
 ### How to configure SMTP settings in BTCPay?
+SMTP can be configured in settings for each store.
+It can also be configured for the entire server if you have admin privileges.

 Each e-mail provider has different configuration, so we can't provide you with exact setup, but here's the configuration for gmail which should work:
 ```
 SMTP Host: smtp.gmail.com